 - Dungeon Keeper Ami: Introduced in "Nero's Spell (Part 1)":

 "magical trinkets and consumables- that reminds me..." [...] a ceramic disc with three embossed runes.

 "Here, that's for you.
 I acquired an extra."
 Cathy looked at the ceramic amulet resting on her open palm and traced the golden lines with one finger.
 "Magical?
 What does it do?"

 "One-use shield charm.
 Crack it to release the spell.
 It's meant as an emergency defence.

 - In Labyrinths of Echo, Magister Honna's headband was enchanted to protect even against One-Hit Kill, No Saving Throw artifact weapons.
 However, it could only do so once, burning up afterward.

-- Reactive armor, on tanks, is designed so that when hit by a shaped-charge it explodes.
+- Explosive reactive armor, on tanks, is designed so that when hit by a shaped-charge it explodes.
 It actually works quite well, but the explosives get used up.

 - Some "trauma plates", small slabs of armour plating that slip into pockets inside a Bulletproof Vest, are made of extremely strong ceramic materials like boron carbide.
 They're lighter than steel or titanium, but if they take a hit from a sufficiently powerful firearm they'll shatter.
 This is generally intentional as shattering dissipates the force of whatever hit the plate instead of sending it into the wearer.

 - Shardplate from The Stormlight Archive can block a Shardblade, but doing so causes the piece of Plate hit to shatter.
 Luckily, it grows back over time.